 According to the Suladi Saptha Thaalam system, there are seven families of Thaalams, each of which incorporates a Laghu which varies according to the Jaathi of the Thaalam.
 The Dhrutham and Anudhrutham (if they are part of the Thaalam) have two and one units respectively and are constant.
 Each of the seven Thaalam can incorporate one of five Jaathis.

-The default Jaathi of each of the seven Thaalams is shown above.
-When not defined the Gathi (or Nadai) of the Thaalam is always Chathushram.
+The default Jaathi of each of the seven Thaalams is shown below.
+When not defined the Nadai (or Gathi) of the Thaalam is always Chathushram.

 A Suladi Saptha Thaalam cannot exist without reference to one of the five Jaathis.
 So, depending upon the Jaathi, the units of the Laghu varies.
 And the Jaathi of the Thaalam is determined by the Jaathi of the Laghu.
 Also, depending upon the Jaathi of the Laghu, the Adcharam of the Thaalam vary.

 For instance, the Thiruputai Thaalam has the following Angkams – one Laghu and two Dhrutham and symbolically I O O. Now, if the Thiruputai is Thishra Thiruputai, the Laghu will have three Adcharams [ I3 ] and the Thaalam will have seven Adcharams [ I3 O O ]

 If the Thaalam is Kanda Thiruputai, the Laghu will have five Adcharams [ I5 ] and the Thaalam will have nine Adcharams [ I5 O O ].
 Thus the seven Thaalam in combination with the five Jaathis gives rise to the thirty five Thaalams used in Carnatic music.

 The name of the Jaathi and Thaalam loses the last "m" when joined to form the full name of the Thaalam e.g. Thishra Jaathi Dhruva Thaalam.